Located on Hackthorne Road And Dyers Pass Road, Cashmere, the building is listed as an Historic Place Category 1.

 The Sign of the Takahe is a part of Harry Ell's Port Hills legacy to Christchurch and an outstanding example of architect J G Collins' work in the Neo Gothic style.

-The is more information about the listing at the Heritage New Zealand website.
+There is more information about the listing at the Heritage New Zealand website.

 The building suffered moderate damage in the form of cracking to stone masonry walls and the loss of several parapet stones.
-A qualitative Detailed Engineering Evaluation showed that this building is less than 33 per cent of the New Building Standard and is therefore defined as earthquake prone.

 The treasured facility at 200 Hackthorne Road, which was a restaurant and function centre before its closure after the February 2011 earthquake, has been repaired and strengthened to 67 per cent of New Building Standard.